Last Update: 3/25/20

 Do you want to walk away from the property and just get your money back?
 Do you want to force the sale of the home or condo?
 Each situation is different, and you have to make your decision based upon what is best for you economically and under Florida law.

-A good piece of advice if you are involved in a real estate transaction where the seller is in default or where a seller has made untrue statements about the property you purchased, is to at least speak with an experienced Florida real estate lawyer to learn about your rights.
+A good piece of advice if you are involved in a real estate transaction where the seller is in default or where a seller has made untrue statements about the property you purchased, is to speak with an experienced Florida real estate lawyer to learn about your rights.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.

 If you found this information helpful, please share this article and bookmark it for your future reference.